MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/configure-wechat-channel.md

   > [!NOTE]
   > To enable the WeChat channel in an existing environment, you must upgrade to the latest version of Omnichannel for Customer Service.
 For information, [Upgrade Omnichannel for Customer Service](upgrade-omnichannel.md).

-- An active subscription to the WeChat Service Account<!--I don't know why this is capitalized?
-I'd like to uncapitalize it. --> exists and is stored as a contact on your phone.
+- An active subscription to the WeChat service account exists and is stored as a contact on your phone.
 You'll initiate WeChat conversations by contacting the subscription account.
 More information: [WeChat documentation](https://go.microsoft.com/fwlink/p/?linkid=2124569)

 ## Configure a WeChat channel in Omnichannel